Trailing edge

 The trailing edge of an aerodynamic surface such as a wing is its rear edge, where the airflow separated by the leading edge meets.
 Essential flight control surfaces are attached here to control the direction of the departing air flow, and exert a controlling force on the aircraft.
 Such control surfaces include ailerons on the wings for roll control, elevators on the tailplane controlling pitch, and the rudder on the fin controlling yaw.
 Elevators and ailerons may be combined as elevons on tailless aircraft.

 The shape of the trailing edge is of prime importance in the aerodynamic function of any aerodynamic surface.
+A sharp trailing edge is always employed in an airfoil.
 George Batchelor has written about: